Google Business Phone Number?

-Google has so many products and one more is Google Voice.
-It is this Google product that is going to give us a business phone number for free.
+Google has many products.
+Today we are talking about Google Voice.
+It is this Google product that is going to give us a business phone number … for free.

 Google Voice: Basics